 The US Army is actively testing a hand-held drone that will give field soldiers the capability to “see” over the horizon or in the window of that building just ahead.
 The drones are called Black Hornets, a system being developed by US-based Flir Systems (NASDAQ: FLIR).
 The drones were purchased under a $40 million contract announced earlier this year between the Army and FLIR Systems.

-The resulting drone can see day or night, recording video or still images, and has a flight time of 25 minutes.
+The resulting drone can see day or night, record video or still images, and has a flight time of 25 minutes.
 Here’s a FLIR Systems video on the latest version, Black Hornet 3.

 The service plans to award other transaction authority contracts this fiscal year (2019) to companies to provide enough systems for Army units to test and evaluate.
 The plan is to get the UAS into users’ hands at the beginning of fiscal 2020.